DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 | Number of HTTP connections currently open | `http.current_open` | Resource: Utilization |
 | Total number of HTTP connections opened over time        | `http.total_opened` | Resource: Utilization |

 Requests sent in any language but Java will communicate with Elasticsearch using RESTful API over HTTP.
-If the total number of opened HTTP connections is constantly increasing, it could indicate that one of your HTTP clients is not using [keep-alive connections][http-elasticsearch].
+If the [total number of opened HTTP connections is constantly increasing][http-docs], it could indicate that your HTTP clients are not properly establishing [persistent connections][http-elasticsearch].
 Reestablishing connections adds extra milliseconds or even seconds to your request response time.
 Make sure your clients are configured properly to avoid negative impact on performance, or use one of the official [Elasticsearch clients][elasticsearch-clients], which already properly configure HTTP connections.

 <div id="cluster-metrics"></div>
 ### Cluster health and node availability